-No special site requirements exist, other than those dictated by environmental conditions (Table 1-1) and service clearances (Figure 2-1).
+No special site requirements exist other than those dictated by environmental conditions (Table 1-1) and service clearances (Figure 2-1).
 Subflooring is not normally required.
 The units are free standing; up to four units may be bolted together.
-The memory unit installed closest to the CPU should not be separated from it by more than 3 feet\ (0.914 m) less than 1/4 inch (0.635 cm).
+The memory unit installed closest to the CPU should not be separated from it by more than 0.914 m (3 ft) or less than 0.635 cm (1/4 inch).